Frederick Luis Aldama: Early life and education

 Aldama was born in Mexico City to a Guatemalan- and Irish-American mother from Los Angeles and a Mexican father from Mexico City.
 When he was a child, his mother moved the family to California.
 He received his undergraduate degree summa cum laude in English from the University of California, Berkeley in 1992 and obtained his PhD from Stanford University in 1999.

 Career

+Aldama is an author of over 50 books.
+This includes scholarly books as well as children's literature, YA and adult fiction, as well as comics and graphic novels.
+In 2017, Aldama published his first book of fiction, Long Stories Cut Short: Fictions from the Borderlands.
+His flash fiction style depicts marginalized Latino lives on both sides of the US/Mexico border.
+He is the author of the children's books, Con Papá / With Papá and The Adventures of Charlie the Chupacabra (English 2020; Spanish 221).
+He wrote and produced the animation film Carlitos Chupacabra as well as produced the first documentary film on the history of Latino superheroes in mainstream comics.

-Aldama is an author of fiction and comics as well as a scholar and professor who uses insights from narrative theory, cognitive science, and Latinx critical cultural theory to enrich understanding of the creation, distribution, and consumption of Latinx pop cultural phenomena, especially comic books, TV, and film.
+In his scholarly work Aldama uses insights from narrative theory, cognitive science, and critical cultural and media theory to enrich understanding of the creation, distribution, and consumption of fiction, poetry, comics, and media, especially focused on Latino pop cultural phenomena.
+See books and awards below.